ATLFlight/snav_vehicles/README.md

 - [Dragon Drone Development Kit](https://worldsway.com/product/dragon-drone-development-kit)
 - [Snapdragon Flight Board](https://shop.intrinsyc.com/collections/product-development-kits/products/qualcomm-snapdragon-flight-sbc)
 - [Snapdragon Flight ESC](https://shop.intrinsyc.com/collections/dragonboard-accessories/products/qualcomm-electronic-speed-control-board)
-- Optionally, a Spektrum DX-8 and Remote Receiver can be very useful for development Once you have all the hardware, follow the instructions from World Electronics to assemble your drone [here (Link TODO)]()
+- Optionally, a Spektrum DX-8 and Remote Receiver can be very useful for development.

+Once you have all the hardware, follow the instructions from World Electronics to assemble your drone [here](https://worldsway.com/wp-content/uploads/2017/08/DragonDDK-End-User-Assembly-Instructions_V2.pdf)

 #### Software

 Make sure that you have the most up-to-date platform and flight-controller addon.
-Instructions can be found [here](https://github.com/ATLFlight/ATLFlightDocs/blob/master/PlatformGettingStarted.md)
+Instructions can be found [here](https://github.com/ATLFlight/ATLFlightDocs/blob/master/PlatformGettingStarted.md).
+These instructions were tested with platform and addon versions 3.1.3.1.

 You will also need 3 deb files from QDN:
 - [Snapdragon Navigator (under SDK)](https://developer.qualcomm.com/hardware/snapdragon-flight/sd-navigator)